 The Seleucid Greek ruler, Antiochus IV Epiphanes, persecuted the Jews very harshly for their religion, including ordering the burning of all the copies of the Old Testament.
 He also prohibited circumcision and outlawed the animal sacrifices.
 He even offered pigs up at the Temple of Jehovah, and had it made the Temple of Zeus instead!

 Rather astonishingly, and one has to see this as an outcome that God desired, the Jews successfully revolted against the Seleucid during the period 167 -164 B.C.
 Although it's a dubious story historically, Jews traditionally say that when the temple was rededicated in 164 B.C. that only one vial of undefiled holy oil could be found.
-It was supposed to last for only one day, but it miraculously lasted eight days.
+According to tradition it miraculously lasted eight days.
+Please see our article on Hanukkah for more information.
+The Jews had effective independence until Pompey, the Roman politician and general, invaded the Holy Land in 63 B.C.

-One of the major wars between the Greek city states, with Athens on one side, Sparta on the other, called the Peloponnesian War, lasted from 431 to 404 B.C., which Athens lost.
-Thucydides recounts most of this war famously, in what is perhaps the first reasonably objective work of history.
-The Roman Republic's great external expansion also occurred during this time (including its conquest of Carthage during the three Punic wars), and its conversion over to an empire under the first Roman Emperor Augustus (reigned 31 B.C. to 14 A.D.).
 Augustus took over Rome after an terrible period of civil war and political conflict within the Roman Republic that had lasted, off and on, for decades.
-There also were major wars in China, which aren't mentioned evenly obliquely in Scripture, during this time, which ultimately resulted in the first Chinese Emperor taking over in 221 B.C.
+There also were major wars and events in China, which aren't mentioned evenly obliquely in Scripture, during this time.
+They ultimately resulted in the first Chinese Emperor coming to power in 221 B.C.